As2909/Projects/Data Engineering Project - Youtube Comments/README.md

 - Create a new role assignment for the Azure VM instance, giving it the role of "Storage Blob Data Contributor".

 ![iam_to_vm](Files/iam_to_vm.png)

+- Start the Airflow webserver and scheduler: Start the Airflow webserver and scheduler to activate the DAG in terminal of vm. airflow webserver --port 8080 airflow scheduler

 ## Data Extraction
 The project starts with extracting comments from a YouTube video using the YouTube Data API.
 Google has simplified their API usage, providing an API explorer that lets me see the returned data directly within explorer itself.